Finest Finish metal stud framing services for a durable and fire and weather resistant house structure

 Even with the rising cost of lumber, wood studs are still cheaper than metal studs.
 However, when all the costs are included, not just the cost of an individual stud, steel is a comparable option.

 Steel conducts cold and heat, whereas wood is insulating.
 With steel framing, more insulation should be used in exterior walls.
-As well, metal stud framing tends to produce condensation and vapor barriers will need to be used to prevent damaging the drywall.
+As well, metal framing tends to produce condensation and vapor barriers will need to be used to prevent damaging the drywall.

-Metal stud framing can impair acoustics
+Metal studs can impair acoustics

 As the sound waves reflect off the hard surfaces, they can create loud, echoing noises.